vikashvicky-tech/Ex.No-6-Prompt-Engineering/README.md

-Ex.No.6 Development of Python Code Compatible with Multiple AI Tools
+# Ex.No.6 Development of Python Code Compatible with Multiple AI Tools

-Aim:
+# Aim:

 Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools.

-Explanation:
+# procedure:

 Develop a python code that integrates multiple AI tool by interacting with their APIs.
 Compare outputs from different APIs.